Taking Charge to Change Climate Change

-Earth Hour demonstrates how great things can be achieved when people come together for a common cause.
+Earth Hour shows how great things can be achieved when people come together for a common cause.
 Please join us on Saturday, March 28, 2015 between 8:30 and 9:30 p.m. local time.